MichaelBoegner/dry-forloop/README.md

 1. __callback__
 Function to execute on each element, taking two arguments:

-    element
+    currentValue

-        The element at the given index in the array.
+        The current element being processed in the array.

-    index
+    index (Optional)
         The index of the current element being processed in the array.

+    array (Optional)
+        The array forDry() was called upon.

-2. __start__
+2. __start__  (Optional)
+> Defaults to 0

 Variable representing the starting index of the iteration.

-    Defaults to 0.
+Must be a number greater then 0.

-3. __operator__
+3. __operator__  (Optional)
+> Defaults to '<='

 Variable representing the operator involved in the current index position comparison with length.
 Must be entered as a string.

     Options: